Issues in secondary mathematics

 - Progressions documents for CCSSM (online)

 Math Teaching Points (MTP) are gained for demonstration of mathematical ideas and/or related teaching ideas, or what is commonly called "pedagogical content knowledge".

-There will be readings and videos for each week's topic.
-Most of these weeks require a written assignment requiring you to integrate and applies the various ideas within the readings.
+There will be readings for each week's topic.
+Most of these weeks require a written assignment summarize the readings from the week.

 Attendance A record of attendance will be periodically collected.
 This is done to maintain accurate class rosters and to assess the impact of attendance on student achievement.
 Poor attendance may impact group activities.